 JAZZ STUDIES: For information on the diagnostic survey in Jazz Studies, contact the Director of Jazz Studies.
-Jazz Studies students are required to take the Diagnostic Bibliography Survey if they want to be considered for a waiver of the Bibliography class.
 Moreover, jazz studies students who wish to be eligible for theory classes besides Jazz Theory must take the Diagnostic Theory Survey.

 THEORY: All DMA students are required to take the Diagnostic Theory Survey except Glenn Korff SoM students who received their Master's degree from UNL and are continuing in the DMA program, and except for Jazz Studies students.

 The music theory survey is designed to determine whether or not students must take a review course in music theory.
 Credit hours earned from the review course are not applicable toward the graduate degree program.
 The theory review course must be passed with a grade of P before the student is admitted to full standing in the Graduate College.